 - CO 1.
 Generate different signals and sequences and perform mathematical operations on it. - CO 2.
 Explain the principles of system classification, using its characteristics in time and frequency domain representations. - CO 3.
 Compute response of LTI systems with different Inputs. - CO 4.
 Examine the convolution and correlation of different signals. - CO 5.
-Find the periodicity and aperiodicity of signals.
+Verify the sampling theorem. - CO 6.
+Classify periodic and aperiodic signals.